-The cement industry is constrained by legal barriers through RCRA, the CAA, and the EPA regulating the use of non-hazardous secondary materials and wastes as fuels.
+The cement industry is constrained by legal barriers through the Resource Conservation and Recovery Act (RCRA), the Clean Air Act (CAA),_ and the EPA regulating the use of non-hazardous secondary materials and wastes as fuels.
 These legal barriers prevent significant amounts of landfilled materials such as plastics, paper, fabrics/fibers, and other secondary materials from being used as fuels, despite their demonstrably lower greenhouse gas and other air emissions.
-Today, alternative fuels make up only about 13.5 percent of the fuel used by domestic manufacturers, compared to more than 36 percent in the European Union, including as high as 60 percent in Germany.

-PCA seeks federal rules and guidance to remove unnecessary processing requirements and administrative requirements for exempting valuable, non-hazardous secondary materials from treatment as wastes to enable these valuable materials to be used as fuels.
+PCA seeks federal rules, guidance, and studies to support the removal of unnecessary processing requirements and administrative requirements for exempting valuable, non-hazardous secondary materials from treatment as wastes to enable these valuable materials to be used as fuels.